Hydro-Man: Fictional character biography

 Morris "Morrie" Bench gained his superpowers while working as a crewman on the cargo ship the U.S.S.
 Bulldog, having been knocked overboard accidentally by Spider-Man (right after the hero finished a fight against Namor) while a powerful experimental generator is being tested in the ocean.
 The combination of unknown radiation and his immersion in a deep ocean-dwelling bacteria turns him into Hydro-Man.
 When he realized that he had become a man-of-water, he blamed Spider-Man for his accident and started to hunt him (through many showers, sewers and water valves), in order to get revenge on the hero, but was defeated in combat.

 Soon after that in the story arc "Eye of the Beholder", he teams up with and briefly becomes merged with the Sandman into a composite mud monster called Mud-Thing.
-In this form, Hydro-Man and Sandman had limited intelligence and they did not have the ability to use their shape-shifting abilities as well as before.
+In this form, Hydro-Man and Sandman had limited intelligence and abilities.
 Although it was composed of the two aforementioned villains, it showed no indication of either villain's persona outside of an infatuation with Sadie Frickett, the current love interest of both villains.

 Soon after, a theater agent named Travis Rave proposed that Sadie and Mud-Thing be in a show, which Sadie gladly accepted at the prospect of stardom.
 Unfortunately, when the show proved to be a huge success, Sadie accidentally kissed Travis out of excitement, thereby enraging the jealous Mud-Thing.
 Mud-Thing ended up going on a rampage and carried Sadie with him to the top a sky-scraper.
 The creature was eventually defeated with a special gas that dried it out and caused it to crumble apart.
 Spider-Man managed to save Sadie from her plummet, but she ended up being genuinely upset over the loss of Mud-Thing, knowing that all it had ever done wrong was simply love her.
 After its defeat by Spider-Man and the police, Sandman and Hydro-Man separated from this form when the police were cleaning up Mud-Thing's remains.
+Months later, Hydro-Man and Sandman managed to separate themselves.
+Hydro-Man departs through the sewer telling Sandman that he will be going south for a while.